-This topic is no doubt a very explosive one, but as usual, I have come to present the word of God raw to either support the truth or expose the lies.
-I would encourage and even insist on the reader studying the bible and following the path that the Bible leads, to get the most out of my posts.
-My posts heavily rely on the reader knowing what the scripture says whether or not they understand it.
-The dramatised audio bible goes a long towards traversing the scriptures.
+This topic of paying taxes is undoubtedly a very explosive one, but as usual, I have come to present the word of God raw to either support the truth or expose the lies.
+To get the most out of my posts, I would insist on the reader studying the scriptures and following the path it leads.
+My posts heavily rely on the reader knowing what the scripture says and whether they understand it.
+The dramatised audio Bible goes a long toward traversing the scriptures.

 The most popular belief is that we should pay taxes.
-This belief may stem from the fact that the practice has been in place for centuries, or because we have been told that the money is needed to sustain governments, infrastructure, and a beast with its ever-increasing demands.
-From a biblical perspective, Mark 12:13-17 shown below, has been traditionally used to justify that the Bible agrees with the current view on taxation.
+This belief may stem from the practice’s being in place for centuries or because the world’s underbelly has spread the propaganda that we need to love money.
+Also that governments, infrastructure, and a beast with ever-increasing demands need money to survive.
+From a biblical perspective, Mark 12:13-17, shown below, has been traditionally used to justify the Bible agreeing with the current taxation position.

-This passage is often taken to believe that Jesus said that taxes should be paid, but this is far from the case.
+Many people believe that Jesus says to pay taxes in these passages, but this is far from the case.
 Jesus superbly navigated this question by providing an answer that relied heavily on the listeners’ knowledge of the scriptures.
-The intention of the Pharisees was to catch Jesus through his own words thereby they devised a very clever scheme to get Jesus to speak the truth of the scriptures, but by doing this, would condemn himself by going against the Roman empire.
+The Pharisees intended to catch Jesus through his own words.
+Thereby they devised a very clever scheme to get Jesus to speak the truth of the scriptures, but by doing this, they would condemn him by going against the Roman empire.

 What belongs to Cæsar?